Alerting and Notifications

 query:

-Uptrace automatically creates alerts for exceptions and logs with log.severity
+Uptrace automatically creates an error monitor for logs with log_severity

 .